WINTFOX00/TRIDENT-STEPPER-DECOUPLER/README.md

 ![image](https://user-images.githubusercontent.com/58668874/226815815-27ad0840-b101-4ff6-9d83-b0878873023a.png)

 ***This is the final step.
 You can continue to assemble side A with the same steps.
-Re-tension the belt, recalibrate the Input Shaper and enjoy.
+Re-tension the belt, recalibrate the Input Shaper and Enjoy !

 Test print result (Click to view fullsize for correct display) :